TreyWW/MyFinances/docs/getting-started/installation.md

    poetry install --no-root --with mypy,django,dev
    ```
+   If the installation of poetry gives error messages check out our [debugging section on poetry](../debugging/python/poetry.md).

 3. Setup a database (we suggest using sqlite so there's no installation!)
    To do this you can use one of our database guides, we currently only support 3 databases:
    	- [SQlite3 (recommended for dev)](./databases/sqlite.md)